sofie-rk/algorithms_and_data_structures/graph_implementation/README.md

 ![bipartite_illustration](Illustrations_graph/bipartite_graph.jpg)

 A graph G is bipartite if and only if all cycles in G have even length.
-Proof: if g is bipartite, all cycles must start and end on the same "side".
+Proof: if G is bipartite, all cycles must start and end on the same "side".
 Since there can be no edges between vertices on the same side, the edges must go  back and forth, which gives a cycle of even length.

 To check is a graph is bipartite, run BFS on G. For each edge in G, check if its endpoints are in the same layer.
 If the end points are in different layers, the graph is bipartite.
 Running time: O(N+M) (BFS running time).